Nacho Díaz

-Ignacio Díaz Barragán (born 27 June 2000) is a Spanish footballer who plays as a striker for the Evansville Purple Aces collegiately and for the Little Rock Rangers in USL League Two.
+Ignacio "Nacho" Díaz Barragán (born 27 June 2000) is a Spanish footballer who plays as a striker for AD Unión Adarve.

 Club career

 As a youth player, Díaz joined the youth academy of Spanish La Liga side Villarreal, where he was considered a prospect.

 On 22 January 2024, it was announced that Díaz would be joining the Little Rock Rangers for the 2024 USL League Two season.

 International career

 Díaz represented Spain internationally at youth level, helping them win the 2017 UEFA European Under-17 Championship.

 College career

 In 2022, Díaz joined the Evansville Purple Aces in the United States, where he was regarded as one of the team's most important players.

 Personal life

 Diaz is the son of a Spanish football manager and the grandson of a Spanish footballer (Ignacio Díaz Olivares).